pachyderm/pachyderm/doc/advanced/incrementality.rst

 - ``/pfs/input_repo`` which is where you would find the latest commit from each input repo you specified.
   - Each input repo will be found here by name
-  - Note: Unlike when mounting locally for debugging, there is no ``Commit`` ID in the path.
+  - Note: Unlike when mounting pfs locally, there is no CommitID in the path.
 This is because the commit will always change, and the ID isn't relevant to the processing.
-The commit that is exposed is configured based on the ``incrementality`` flag above
+The commit that is exposed is configured based on the incrementality flag above.
 - ``/pfs/out`` which is where you write any output
-- ``/pfs/prev`` which is this ``Job`` or ``Pipeline``'s previous output, if it exists.
+- ``/pfs/prev`` which is this pipeline's previous output, if it exists.
 (You can think of it as this job's output commit's parent).

 The easiest way to understand how to use incrementality and ``/pfs/prev`` is through a simple example.